Please visit the United with Ukraine page for the most current information on Ukraine.

 Slovakia’s Membership in International Organizations

-Slovakia and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
+Slovakia and the United States belong to a number of the same international organizations, including the UN, NATO, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
 Slovakia also is an observer to the Organization of American States.

 More information about Slovakia is available from the Department of State and other sources, some of which are listed here: